TCU’s basketball roster remains ‘work-in-progress’ after two more officially sign

 Grayer, a 6-foot-5 guard, is coming off an injury-shortened season with George Mason, playing in just seven games.
 In the 2017-18 season, he averaged 12.3 points, 7.3 rebounds and 1.3 assists per game for the Patriots.
 He also led the team with 67 made 3-pointers.

 Along with Grayer, Todd and Fuller, TCU’s incoming class features fellow guards in Edric Dennis (a UTA graduate transfer) and Francisco Farabello.
-The rest of the class is big men Jaedon LeDee, Mickey Pearson Jr., Diante Smith and Kevin Easley Jr.
+The rest of the class include big men Jaedon LeDee, Mickey Pearson Jr., Diante Smith and Kevin Easley Jr.

 For now, TCU’s backcourt options for next season include returners in Bane, Davis and Nembhard, as well as newcomers Grayer, Todd, Dennis, Fuller and Farabello.